nadiamariduena/e-commerce-react-stripe/src/Interesting.md

 <hr>
 <br>

+# 🍊

-#### ANOTHER interesting thing that i have been wanting to know how to do, is to hide certain information depending on the page i am:
+### ANOTHER interesting thing that i have been wanting to know:

+- How to hide certain information depending on the page i am:

 - **UseLocation**